tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin_instantly.md

 ## ChangeTip

-[Changetip](https://www.changetip.com/){:rel="nofollow" target="_blank"} is another great option to buy bitcoin instantly with a credit card in the United States.
+Changetip is another great option to buy bitcoin instantly with a credit card in the United States.
 ChangeTip is a social tipping service, that lets people send small amounts of money to other people on the web.
 With ChangeTip you can buy up to $40 worth of bitcoin instantly with a credit or debit card.
 Here’s how:

-## 1. Create an account on [Changetip](https://www.changetip.com/){:rel="nofollow" target="_blank"}
+## 1. Create an account on [Changetip](https://www.changetip.com/)

 You can login with Facebook, Twitter, or Reddit.
 Once you create an account, login.